940true dots bottomright 313true true 800none

 Slide2

-The WOZA mission is to publish books that raise the spirits.
+The Woza Books mission is to publish books that raise the spirits.

-Woza Books has published Amy’s fantasy adventures for children and young adults featuring Black characters.
+Woza Books has published Amy’s fantasy adventures for children and young adults featuring Black protagonists.
 THE CALL TO SHAKABAZ (2007) demonstrates the fundamental principles of nonviolence as practiced by Dr. King and Gandhi in the context of a magical, edge-of-your-seat page-turner that’s a fun read-aloud for the whole family.
-Woza Books is delighted to announce the publication (November 2023) of CHANGING THE PROPHECY, a sequel to THE CALL TO SHAKABAZ.
-The sequel is available from all the usual sources for purchasing books (in bookstores and online).
-THE CALL TO SHAKABAZ is available directly from Woza Books and can be ordered at this website.
+CHANGING THE PROPHECY (2023) is the long-awaited sequel to THE CALL TO SHAKABAZ and brings back all the beloved characters and more for a new exciting adventure to save Faracadar from destruction.
+While CHANGING THE PROPHECY is available from all the usual source, THE CALL TO SHAKABAZ is best purchased directly from Woza Books and can be ordered by emailing amy@wozabooks.com.

-Amy’s novel for adults, MEMORIES FROM CHERRY HARVEST, was published by Counterpoint Press (Soft Skull Imprint) in 2012.
+Amy’s novel for adults, MEMORIES FROM CHERRY HARVEST, was published by Counterpoint Press in 2012.

 WOZA BOOKS